 The state seal consists of an escutcheon, or shield, supported by 33 stars and divided by an ordinary, or ribbon, with the inscription “The Union.”
 Above the ordinary are the mountains and forests of Oregon, an elk with branching antlers, a covered wagon and ox team, the Pacific Ocean with setting sun, a departing British man-of-war ship signifying the departure of British influence in the region and an arriving American merchant ship signifying the rise of American power.
-Below the ordinary is a quartering with a sheaf of wheat, plow and pickax, which represent Oregon’s mining and agricultural resources.
+Below the ordinary is a quartering with a sheaf of wheat, plow and pickax, representing Oregon’s mining and agricultural resources.
 The crest is the American Eagle.
 Around the perimeter of the seal is the legend “State of Oregon 1859.”
-On September 17, 1857, the Constitutional Convention adopted a resolution that authorized the U.S. president to appoint a committee of three—Benjamin F. Burch, L. F. Grover and James K. Kelly—to report on a proper device for the seal of the state of Oregon.
-Harvey Gordon created a draft, to which the committee recommended certain additions that are all incorporated in the state seal.
+On September 17, 1857, the Constitutional Convention adopted a resolution that authorized the U.S. president to appoint a committee of three—Benjamin F. Burch, L. F. Grover and James K. Kelly—to report on a proper seal for the State of Oregon.
+Harvey Gordon created a draft, to which the committee recommended additions to be included in the state seal.

 Also see related learning resource.

 In 1848, a conchologist (shell expert) named Redfield named the Fusitriton oregonensis after the Oregon Territory.
 Commonly called the Oregon hairy triton, the shell is one of the largest found in the state, reaching lengths up to five inches.
 The shells are found from Alaska to California and wash up on the Oregon coast at high tide.
 The Legislature designated the state shell in 1991.